MohamedAboElM3aTy/car_user_app/README.md

 * User Can view available cars & can book them with a specific Date.
 * The Car can't be booked twice for the same date range.
 * Admin Can apply (CRUD) operations for the car.
+* Allow users to search for available cars.
 * User & admin both can view booking history.
-* Allow users to search for available cars.
+* Users can't book the same car at the same time.
+* Admin can view all booking history.
+* If admin deletes a car all the bookings related to it will be cancelled.
+* Reference booking_table to car_table using car_id as a foreign key.

 ## Features :dart: